-So, I had three tofu-focused signs telling me that it was time to bring it to my kitchen.
+So, I had some tofu-focused signs telling me that it was time to bring it to my kitchen.
 As a result, I have my version of the Tofu Boy for Topher.
 It is different in style and ingredients, but similar in flavors.
-I also still have a way to go with perfecting fried tofu, but practice makes perfect.
+I also still have a way to go with perfecting fried tofu, but practice makes perfect in the kitchen.

 Despite these shortcomings, I am ready to make this again for lunch tomorrow.
-It’s not Asian-style bean curd, but somehow barbeque sauce and crunchy cabbage go wonderfully with tofu.
+It’s not Asian-style bean curd, but it’s a lot closer than the first version I tried.
+And surprisingly, barbecue sauce and crunchy cabbage go wonderfully with tofu.

-1 tbsp barbeque sauce (I use a local favorite, KY Smokin’Grill)
+- 1 tablespoon barbecue sauce (I use a local favorite, KY Smokin’Grill)

-Cut the baguette in half and split down the center.
+- Cut the baguette in half and split down the center.
 Once the tofu is done, place three pieces on each half of baguette.
 Divide the slaw and top tofu.
 Enjoy right away.
-Serves 2.

 Thanks for reading!
 All images and content are the property of Fake Food Free unless otherwise stated.
 Please do not republish full recipes and images without written permission.
 What is okay?
 Feel free to Pin images, share links to my posts or share the photo in a round up post with the title of this recipe and a link back to the post.
 Confused about copyright and food blogs?
 Here is some helpful information on Recipe Attribution.
 If you want to use a photo or full recipe, just ask.
 I’m sure we can work something out.